inferno986return/IT-technician-book/bookplan.md

 Section on…

-Using TeamViewer and AnyDesk, particularly setting it up on Mac.
-Demonstrate connecting, setting up unattended access, redirected printing,
+Using TeamViewer and AnyDesk, particularly setting it up on Mac (https://community.teamviewer.com/English/kb/articles/44699-how-to-control-a-mac).
+Also demonstrate connecting, setting up unattended access, redirected printing,

 Soft skills, setting up a software update or installation.
 Taking a snapshot on the hypervisor (vmware untick memory cache)...